NadavAharoni/Python-Course/python_slides4_classes.md

 ---

 # The `__init__` Method
-- Special method called when creating a new instance.
+- Special method called when creating a new instance (constructor in other languages).
 - Often used to initialize attributes.

 ```python